Skip to content

 1. Governance including the EU AI Act and AI liability

-As the EU AI Act moves closer to becoming law, we will study its implementation, including how its recitals and articles should be interpreted, to help ensure the Act meets its objective of protecting people and society from potential harms.
+As the EU AI Act has been adopted into law, we will study its implementation, including how its recitals and articles should be interpreted, to help ensure the Act meets its objective of protecting people and society from potential harms.
 Our previous work in this area includes convening, policy analysis and engagement on the AI Act.
 See our expert explainer, policy briefing and expert opinion.

 The next big question for policymakers in the EU – and the UK – is how to allocate legal liability throughout an AI system’s supply chain.
 Ada has commissioned expert analysis around this, including how liability law could support a legal framework for AI.